-The Dashboards Module is introduced to simplify the integration of DevExpress Dashboard controls with WinForms and ASP.NET XAF applications.
+The Dashboards Module allows you to integrate DevExpress Dashboard controls with WinForms and ASP.NET XAF applications.

-You can see the demonstration of the Dashboards Module in the Dashboards section of the Feature Center application that is shipped with XAF.
-The Feature Center demo is installed in %PUBLIC%\Documents\DevExpress Demos 18.1\Components\eXpressApp Framework\FeatureCenter by default.
+The Dashboards Module is demonstrated in the Dashboards section of the Feature Center application.
+The Feature Center demo is installed in %PUBLIC%\Documents\DevExpress Demos 20.1\Components.NET Core Desktop Libraries\eXpressApp Framework\FeatureCenter by default.
 The ASP.NET version of this demo is available online at http://demos.devexpress.com/XAF/FeatureCenter/.

 Dashboards Module Capabilities